lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: menu-pref.png

-To customize the desktop switcher right click on the desktop switcher :menuselection:`Configure Desktop Switcher` or press the :guilabel:`Gear` button.
+To customize the desktop switcher right click on the desktop switcher :menuselection:`Configure Desktop Switcher` or press the :guilabel:`three dots` button.
 To change the number of rows on your desktop change the :guilabel:`Number of rows` field.
 To change how desktops are labeled change the :guilabel:`Desktop Labels` field.
 To only show the current desktop check the :guilabel:`Show only active desktop` checkbox.
 To change the name of each desktop enter a name under :guilabel:`Desktop Names`.

 .. image:: desktop-switch.png